czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

 - Functional programming
   - Motivations
     - Clarity - traditional programming languages use non-mathematical notation
-      - Build on top of mathematicians’ work instead of reinventing it
+      - Build on top of mathematicians' work instead of reinventing it
       - Also a problem of performance
     - Performance - parallelizability
       - C++, Python, etc. force you to think/write code sequentially
-      - Compilers often can’t optimize code through parallelization
+      - Compilers often can't optimize code through parallelization
   - Key idea: avoid side effects
     - A side effect is a change to the machine state because a statement was executed
       - Changing contents of visible storage